greshake/i3status-rust/blocks.md

 ### `[_]<unit>`

 Some placeholders have a "unit".
-For example, `net` block displays speed in `B/s`.
+For example, `net` block displays speed in bytes per second by default.
 This option gives ability to convert one units into another.
 Ignored for strings.
 Prepend the unit with the underscore `_` to hide the unit (i.e. don't display it).

 #### The list of units

  Unit |         Means        | Displays
 ------|----------------------|---------
- b/s  | Bits per second      | b/s
+ B    | Bytes                | B
- B/s  | Bytes per second     | B/s
+ b    | Bits                 | b
  %    | Percents             | %
  deg  | Degrees              | °
  s    | Seconds              | s
  W    | Watts                | W
  Hz   | Hertz                | Hz
- B    | Bytes                | B

 #### Example

-`"{speed_down*b/s}"` - show the download speed in bits per second.
+`"{speed_down*b}"` - show the download speed in bits per second.

-`"{speed_down*_b/s}"` - show the download speed in bits per second, but hide the "b/s".
+`"{speed_down*_b}"` - show the download speed in bits per second, but hide the "b".

 `"{speed_down*_}"` - show the download speed in it's default units, but hide the units.

-`"{speed_down*_b/s}Bi"` - show the download in bits per second, and disply the untit as "Bi" instead of "b/s".
+`"{speed_down*_b}Bi/s"` - show the download in bits per second, and disply the untit as "Bi/s" instead of "b".

 ### `<bar max value>`